as of January 2022

 All specialist qualifications completed in the UK after 31 December 2020 are regarded as third-country qualifications (see question 30).

 No!
-A membership in a State Chamber of Physicians (or job confirmation, proof of consultation etc.). is not a prerequisite for the recognition of a specialist qualification.
+Membership of a State Chamber of Physicians (or job confirmation, proof of consultation etc.) is not a prerequisite for the recognition of a specialist qualification.

 EU/EEA citizens with a specialist qualification from an EU/EEA member state can contact the European Commission's problem-solving network (SOLVIT) in case of difficulties: https://ec.europa.eu/solvit/what-is-solvit/index_de.htm.